taeyoungh/Class/RNA-seq at rockfish.md

 $ sbatch cutadapt.sbatch

 # 2. Alignment
+To map RNA-seq reads on the genome, we will use STAR.
+You first need to create a genome index then run STAR for mapping.

+### Creating a genome index
+**This steps takes time, so let's use a pre-made index in /home/thwang12/ME-440/taeyoung/Genome/STAR_index.**
+First, check the batch script and modify it necessarily.
+$ nano ./Script/star_index.sbatch
+Then, go to the folder and submit a job.
+$ cd Genome
+$ sbatch star_index.sbatch

+### Mapping
 First, check the batch script and modify it necessarily.
 $ nano ./Script/star_align.sbatch
 Then, go to the folder and submit a job.